| | From Barbarians to Rome

 far as Italy itself, forcing the Emperor Marcus Aurelius and his son spent the

+next 20 years curbing their inroads.
 These migrations resulted in great violence along the entire

 frontier during the 3rd century.
 Parts of Gaul suffered greatly, and Germania